spryker/spryker-docs/docs/scos/user/features/202108.0/checkout-feature-overview/order-thresholds-overview.md

 ### Hard minimum threshold
-A *hard minimum* threshold is a minimum threshold that under no conditions allows a customer to place an order if its subtotal is below the defined value.
+A *hard minimum* threshold is a minimum threshold that under no conditions lets a customer place an order if its subtotal is below the defined value.

 For example, if the hard minimum threshold value is €400, and a customer adds products for €195 to cart, they cannot place the order.
 If the customer adds more products and the order subtotal becomes equal to or greater than €400, they can place the order.